• Hungarian Language

 Pros

-• Trainability: Cirneco dell’Etna dogs are easy to train.
+• Training Difficulty: Cirneco dell’Etna dogs are easy to train.

-• Apartment Friendly: Very house-friendly dog the Cirneco dell’Etna breed.
+• Apartment Adaptability: Very house-friendly dog the Cirneco dell’Etna breed.

-• Grooming: Easy to groom: The Cirneco dell’Etna doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Cirneco dell’Etna doesn't require a lot of grooming.

 • Shedding Level: Cirneco dell’Etna dogs shed none to minimal.

-• Weight Gain Potential / Prone to Obesity: Low to Average: The Cirneco dell’Etna has a low to the average risk for obesity.
+• Obesity Tendency: Low to Average: The Cirneco dell’Etna has a low to the average risk for obesity.

-• Mouthiness: Cirneco dell’Etna dogs have a lower than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Cirneco dell’Etna dogs have a lower than average tendency to nip, chew, playbite, or herd people.

 • Impulse to Wander or Roam: Cirneco dell’Etna dogs tend to escape less than other breeds.

-• Adaptability: Cirneco dell’Etna dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Cirneco dell’Etna dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Cirneco dell’Etna dogs are kid-friendly dogs.
+• Child Compatibility: Cirneco dell’Etna dogs are kid-friendly dogs.

 • Dog Friendly: Cirneco dell’Etna dogs are very dog-friendly dogs.